 We hear the constant public health reminders from the fire department and on the evening news twice a year when we bounce back and forth from Standard to Daylight Savings Time: Check the batteries in your smoke and carbon monoxide detectors.
 Generally this means pushing the “test” button on the alarm and waiting to see what happens.
-If it’s functioning normally it will go through a test pattern of beeps and voice commands, if your unit has that feature, lasting anywhere from 30 to 60 seconds.
+If it’s functioning normally it will go through a test pattern of beeps and voice commands (if your unit has that feature) lasting anywhere from 30 to 60 seconds.
 If nothing happens or the unit is malfunctioning and you have a built in 10 year battery, it’s time to purchase a new detector.
-My 10 year battery on a combo smoke and carbon monoxide detector only lasted around 2 years, so don’t take the manufacturer’s word it’s good for years.
+My 10 year battery on a combo smoke and carbon monoxide detector only lasted around 2 years, and the replacement Kidde sent me also lasted about 2 years, so don’t take the manufacturer’s word it’s good for many years.
 Press that test button.
 If the smoke detector uses AA or 9 volt batteries – replace them.

 Check Flashlight Batteries

 And speaking of batteries, now’s the time to make sure you know where your flashlights are kept in the house, and flip the switch to see if they work.
 If not, you know what to do.

 Memo to myself – buy batteries for my flashlights….